Joben28/SimpleWPF/README.md

 - **Option 1:** Simply load data templates based on a naming convention using `LoadDataTemplatesByConvention()`.
 For example, `RedViewModel` is automatically paired with the `RedView` usercontrol.
 The pairs are found through the collection of types that exist in the assembly, and are paired by their names. *KEEP IN MIND THIS IS CASE SENSATIVE*.

+*Update:* You can now change the naming convention suffix for view models and views with the `ViewModelNameSuffix` and `ViewNameSuffix` properties in the data template manager.

 - **Option 2:** Use the managers `RegisterDataTemplate()` method to define specific type pairs.
 This is shown as option 2 in the example above.

 ### Wait!
 What about Line  9?